 - Travel/accommodation support required for speakers/other

 - Total budget (upto $5,000).
-(Awarded funds can be used to cover travel costs for attendees or speakers, catering (eg. lunches and welcome dinners etc))
+(Awards can be used to cover travel costs for attendees or speakers, catering (eg. lunches and welcome dinners etc))

-- Other sponsorship or support already agreed inc. space from conference or other, data, funds, hardware etc.
+- Other sponsorship or support already agreed inc. space from conference or other, data, hardware etc.